William B. Tolman: Organometallic polymerization catalysts

 Tolman's work on organometallic polymerization catalysis focuses on the development of new metal catalysts for the more efficient polymerization of lactones into biodegradable polymers.
 An example of this work is the use of Zn(II) or Fe(III) alkoxide catalysts, which can polymerize lactide (LA) into polylactic acid (PLA).
 PLA is of great interest because it is both biodegradable and a renewable resource.
 While there are many well known catalysts available to synthesize PLA, not much is known about their mechanism of catalysis - this proves problematic in the design of new and more efficient catalysts.
 Thus, Tolman's group is pursuing the synthesis and characterization of less structurally complex catalysts.
 His research has showed that catalysts with lower coordination numbers have higher polymerization activities.
 His Zn(II) alkoxide catalyst, for example, produced PLA with a high molecular weight at a relatively fast rate.

 Role in Gianluigi Veglia sexual harassment investigation

-As UMN Chemistry Department Chair in 2017, Tolman was one of four administrators notified about, and provided the results of, an investigation into allegations involving UMN biochemistry and chemistry professor Gianluigi Veglia's.
-Tolman left UMN the following year for a position at Washington University in St. Louis.
+As UMN Chemistry Department Chair in 2017, Tolman was one of four administrators notified about, and provided the results of, an investigation into allegations involving UMN biochemistry and chemistry professor Gianluigi Veglia.
+Tolman left UMN the following year for a position in the Arts and Sciences at Washington University in St. Louis.